Githa Hariharan: Writing career

 In 2014, her edited volume of nonfiction essays From India to Palestine: Essays in Solidarity was published and includes essays by herself, Meena Alexander, Aijaz Ahmad, Ritu Menon and Nayantara Sehgal.
 Her 2016 collection Almost Home is described by Kirkus Reviews as "essays on identity, place, and the pervasiveness of the past in the present, by a global literary citizen" and "an uneven collection—never just travel writing or political analysis—that nonetheless seems to map new territory of its own."
 In a review for The Hindu, Latha Anantharaman writes "the essay on Algeria stands out [...]
 Hariharan discusses the psychology of colonialism, what happens to the identity of a people when you occupy their land and force them to speak French, think in French, and dress like the French, what happens when you indoctrinate them in French principles and philosophy and yet deny that they are French" and further states "It is in her essay on Palestine that Hariharan best evokes the living voices of people under occupation."

 Her sixth novel I Have Become the Tide was published in 2019 and is the third with a focus on contemporary India.
 In 2020, a Malayalam translation of the novel was published by Mātr̥bhūmi Buks.

-Hariharan co-edited the 2019 essay collection Battling for India: A Citizen’s Reader with Salim Yusufji.
+Githa Hariharan co-edited the 2019 essay collection Battling for India: A Citizen’s Reader with Salim Yusufji.
 In a review for The Wire, Priyanka Tripathi writes, "Drawing its vision from Ambedkar's democracy, the book reiterates that an Indian citizen’s political democracy (full rights to the nation) becomes null and void in the absence of social (discrimination on the basis of caste and age) and economic (freeing all Indians from poverty) democracy."

 Her work has been translated into Dutch, French, German, Greek, Italian, Spanish, Malayalam, Urdu and Vietnamese.
 Her writing has also been included in many anthologies of fiction and essays.
 She has regularly written a monthly column on culture in The Telegraph.